 Since each backup generator serves a different purpose, there are several advantages to each.

 The frequency in an AC generator is determined by the number of magnetic poles and the rotational speed.
 Typically, AC generators have a frequency of 60 cycles per second.

-Depending on your circumstance, there are a couple of ways this can be done.
+Depending on your circumstances, there are a couple of ways this can be done.

-Overall, AC generators are the most common backup generators due to the lower maintenance needs.
-When you think of a generator, you’re most likely thinking of an AC generator.
-The decision for your power solutions will ultimately come down to the size of your company and what you need powered.
+Overall, AC generators are the most common backup generators.
+But the decision for your power solutions will ultimately come down to what you need powered.

 Have a question or comment for Power Plus?
 We'd love to hear from you!

 Please provide your contact information and we'll get back to you as soon as we can.